McNamara's Band: Background

 It has been claimed that the song was inspired by an actual band, the St Mary's Fife and Drum Band, formed in Limerick in 1885.
 In the late 19th century the band featured four brothers, Patrick, John, Michael and Thomas McNamara, and became famous for playing shows all across Ireland.
-In the early 20th century Patrick and Thomas emigrated to the United States and formed the "McNamara's Band" with Patrick "Patsy" Salmon, another Limerick emigre.
+Patrick was a prize-winning bandmaster of this band.
+In 1905 he emigrated from Limerick to New York, where he reunited with his brother Thomas, and formed ‘McNamara’s band’ with Patrick "Patsy" Salmon, another Limerick emigre.
 After Salmon left the group Patrick and Thomas formed "McNamara's Trio" with Thomas on piccolo, Patrick on violin and Patrick's daughter, Eileen, on the piano.
 The trio recorded and released several songs for Vocalion Records.

 John McNamara served with the Royal Munster Fusiliers during the Second Boer War and First World War.
 He was killed in action on 9 May 1915, and his body was never recovered after the war; his name is today commemorated on the Le Touret Memorial, France.

-In 2021 Dr Derek Mulcahy wrote a book on the life of P. J. McNamara titled 'The Leader of the Band, Patrick J. McNamara and McNamara’s Band' published by the Limerick Writers center.
-The book included two CDs with 44 of the 48 recordings McNamara made in New York from 1922 up to 1927.

-P. J. McNamara and ‘McNamara’s Band’ are part of a great Irish musical tradition that left its mark in Ireland and America.
-He was a prize-winning bandmaster of St Mary’s Fife and Drum band Limerick and along with his brothers Michael, John and Thomas all played together in the band.
-In 1905 he emigrated from Limerick to New York, reunited with his brother Thomas, and formed ‘McNamara’s band’.